bill-habermaas/grpc-registry/README.md

 FIND       - find a service with a matching protobuf configuration
 ```
 #### Optional
-The FIND function has the added ability to serve as a load balancer, either
+The FIND function has the added ability to find a protobuf server by either
-round-robin or by minimum load as reported by KEEPALIVE
+round-robin or by minimum load as reported by KEEPALIVE for load balancing purpose.
+If
+the options are not set FIND will return the first protobuf server.

 ### Security
 This service uses JWT authentication tokens for clients to FIND services
 or for services to perform DEREGISTER or KEEPALIVE requests.

+### Usage
+Either a protobuf client or protobuf service uses gRPC to perform registry functions.
+Refer to the ***registry.proto*** file containing protobuf API definitions for request/response information.

 ## License
 Apache